-To that end, we amend this approach to incorporate changes in the spatial correlation of productivities due to climate change.38 By allowing the expenditure-productivity relationship to depend on spatial correlation, this approach incorporates spatial interdependence without imposing the full structure of quantitative trade models.
+To that end, we amend this approach to incorporate changes in the spatial correlation of productivities due to climate change.
+By allowing the expenditure-productivity relationship to depend on spatial correlation, this approach incorporates spatial interdependence without imposing the full structure of quantitative trade models.
 This strategy is similar to that of Monte, Redding and Rossi-Hansberg (2018), who use observables to account for heterogeneous local employment elasticities implied by a quantitative model of commuting flows.
-More broadly, we posit that this approach can be applied to studying other determinants of productivity, provided that the researcher observes exogenous variation in that determinant that also alters its global spatial correlation.
+Reassuringly, our statistical projection incorporating spatial effects captures most of the increase in welfare inequality predicted by a (one-sector) quantitative trade model.
+More broadly, our statistical approach could be applied to studying other shifts in productivity.

-Because this exercise serves only to highlight the implications of incorporating this particular mechanism, we emphasize that it omits other potential general-equilibrium effects of climate change.
+Because this exercise serves only to highlight the implications of incorporating this particular mechanism, it omits other potential general-equilibrium effects of climate change.
 First, these projections study changes in cereal productivity due to climate-driven changes in local temperatures over the twenty-first century in isolation.
 We fix all other variables, such as the spatial pattern of comparative advantage within cereals, at recent historical values.
 Thus, we do not take into account important trends such as technological change.
 Second, we apply estimates based on past exogenous annual changes in cereal productivity to future long-term productivity changes due to climate change.
-This implies that we omit possible adaptations in anticipation of future climate change (Deschênes and Greenstone, 2007c; Hsiang, 2016).
-Third, we do not consider other potential adjustments such as factor reallocation across sectors and across crops within the agricultural sector.
-All three practices are standard in this climate-impacts literature, due to the absence of credible estimates of the relevant mechanism, and these assumptions may ultimately cause these projections to differ from realized climate impacts.
+This implies that we omit possible adaptations in anticipation of future climate change (Deschênes and Greenstone, 2007; Hsiang, 2016).
+Third, we do not consider other margins of adjustment.
+Prior papers that explicitly model specific adjustments, such as migration (Desmet and Rossi-Hansberg, 2015; Conte et al., 2021; Cruz and Rossi-Hansberg, 2023) or crop choice (Costinot, Donaldson and Smith, 2016), find they dampen the welfare losses caused by climate change.
+If harder-hit locations adjust more along these margins, this will lessen increases in welfare inequality caused by climate change.
+This study holds national populations and production technologies fixed, thereby focusing on the role that changing spatial correlation plays within the international trade consequences of climate change.
+These limitations are standard in this climate-impacts literature.
 Our objective is merely to demonstrate how the economic consequences of spatial correlation, estimated using quasi-experimental variation, can be incorporated into projections of climate impacts.
-As such, this exercise helps bridge the gap between quasi-experimental approaches and structural models of climate impacts (Brock, Engström and Xepapadeas, 2014; Desmet and Rossi-Hansberg, 2015; Costinot, Donaldson and Smith, 2016; Krusell and Smith, 2022).